supercodingninja/Employee-Tracker/ReadMe.md

 ## Overview: What We Accomplished!
 ###### Workflow [Back to Table of Contents](#Table-of-Contents)
-Created an awesome and generic ReadMe.md file; which can be utilize for future endeavors!
+Architect and built solution for managing a company's employees (using node, inquirer, and MySQL).; which can be utilize for future endeavors!
 I hope you enjoy this repository, and the application's link, given above and below (I love developing new projects).
 Please feel free to fork and even collaborate with me on this awesome repository!
 Thank you for viewing! - Frederick Thomas, [Super Coding Ninja™](https://github.com/supercodingninja)

 ### Media